Lifestudies.org

 Chapter 8

-Painless Civilization as a Self-healing System
+A Painless Civilization as a Self-healing System

-1. Capitalism and Painless Civilization
+1. Capitalism and Painless Civilizations

 2. Reconsidering Desire

-3. Study of Flowering
+3. A Study of Flowering

 5. The Central Axis Circuit Web

-6. Pain Reduction Device
+6. Pain Reduction Devices

-7. Dismantling of Pain Reduction Devices
+7. Dismantling Pain Reduction Devices

-8. Self-healing System
+8. A Self-healing System

 10. Penetrator